 What's so royal about the Royal Borough of Greenwich?
 Discover the borough's many connections to the monarchy on this regal day out.

-Greenwich has had royal connections since the 9th century, but it was the Tudors who made it a preeminent royal residence.
-The borough’s riverside location, decent hunting grounds and distance from the hoi polloi made it the perfect spot for royalty.
+Greenwich has had royal connections since the 9th century, but the Tudors made it a preeminent royal residence.
+The borough’s riverside location, decent hunting grounds and distance from the crowds made it the perfect spot for royalty.
 In 1415, Henry V formally created the Manor of Greenwich, and two legendary monarchs – Henry VIII and his daughter Elizabeth I – were subsequently born here.

 Royal patronage has continued since that time.
 King George VI officially opened the National Maritime Museum in 1937, and Prince Phillip remains a patron to this day.
 Queen Elizabeth II also cut the ribbon for Cutty Sark in 1957 and again in 2012, after it was restored following a fire.